 One announcement, dated Thursday, 12.10 a.m. came from the Home Secretary.
 This talked about a Zeppelin raid over a portion of the London area which resulted in 2 women and 6 men (including one soldier) killed, and about 34 injured.
 The material damage done was small.

 The second announcement, timed at 5.25 p.m. the same day came from The War Office.
 This explained, “that a fleet of hostile airships visited the Eastern Counties and a portion of the London Area last night and dropped bombs.”
-Anti-aircraft guns were in action and five aeroplanes of the Royal flying Corps “went up.”
+Anti-aircraft guns were in action and five aeroplanes of the Royal Flying Corps “went up.”
 Owing to atmospheric conditions no engagement of the airships was possible.

-In total fifteen military personell were killed and thirteen wounded.
+In total fifteen military personnel were killed and thirteen wounded.
 A total of forty-one civilians (27 men; 9 women; 5 children) were killed and one hundred and one (64 men; 30 women; 7 children) were injured.
 Of these casualties 32 killed and 95 injured were in the London area.